-Performance Targets (as agreed with Ministry) Performance Remediation Strategies (if requirement or target not met) 3.
-Breakdown of total tonnes processed: a) 3R - 71% a) 73% - 3R (rubber and steel recycled into products) b) 4R - 21% b) 25% - 4R (rubber and fibre for energy recovery) Broken down as follows: 13% fibre 12% whole tires or shred 4R: It is important to note that over 50% of the volume directed to TDF is fibre, a residual from the tire recycling process.
-TSBC could have directed this material to 5R in order to meets its target but this is contrary to the intent of the 5R hierarchy. c) 5R (Residual) - 7% c) 1% - 5R (residuals and fibre from 3R process landfilled) 5R: In 2013, this number dropped significantly due to a concerted effort by the processor to minimize waste and find 3R and 4R uses for the material. d) 5R (Off Spec) - 1% d) 1% - 5R (landfill of off spec regulated tires that cannot currently be processed into 3R or 4R) 5R: In 2013, only a very small portion of the program tires were still unable to be processed.
-4. 1,700 collection sites - Collection site is defined as a retailer that in normal course of business will take back one scrap tire for every new tire sold 1,776 collection sites Please see Section 4 for a detailed explanation and Appendix B for a copy of the Audit Report.
-5. a) 500 Return to Retailer (R2R) locations 576 R2R locations N/A b) 2 Return to Retailer(R2R) locations perRegional District Central Coast is the only Regional District with less than 2 R2Rs (it has 1 R2R location) This Regional District has only 3 registered retailers in the area.
+Performance Targets Performance (as agreed with Ministry) Performance Remediation Strategies (if requirement or target not met) 3.
+Breakdown of total tonnes processed: a) 3R - 71% a) 77% - 3R (rubber and steel recycled into products) N/A b) 4R - 21% b) 22% - 4R (rubber and fibre for energy recovery) Broken down as follows: 11% fibre 11% whole tires or shred 4R: It is important to note that 50% of the volume directed to TDF is fibre, a residual from the tire recycling process.
+TSBC could have directed this material to 5R to meets its target but this is contrary to the intent of the 5R hierarchy. c) 5R (Residual) - 7% c) 0.5% - 5R (residuals and fibre from 3R process landfilled) 5R: This low percentage is due to a concerted effort by the processor to minimize waste and find 3R and 4R uses for the material. d) 5R (Off Spec) - 1% d) 0.5% - 5R (landfill of off spec regulated tires that cannot currently be processed into 3R or 4R) 5R: In 2014, only a very small portion of program tires were still unable to be processed.
+4. 1,700 collection facilities - A collection facility is defined as a retailer that in normal course of business will take back one scrap tire for every new tire sold 1,827 collection facilities Please see Section 4 for a detailed explanation and Appendix B for a copy of the Audit Report.
+5. a) 500 Return to Retailer (R2R) locations 684 R2R locations N/A b) 2 Return to Retailer (R2R) locations per Regional District Central Coast is the only Regional District with less than 2 R2Rs (it has 1 R2R location) This Regional District has only 3 registered retailers in the area.

-Performance Tar (as agreed with Mir Performance Remediation Strategies (if requirement or target not met) 6.
-15 collection ever its 12 collection events Costs associated with these events have resulted in TSBC reducing the number held.
-As detailed in Section 4 , in 2014, TSBC is amending its approach by leverage existing events to significantly lower costs.
-Report on measur to reduce abando waste Submitted - please see Appendix E N/A 8.
-Less than 24 legiti collection compla retailers and gene ints from 1 legitimate collection complaint received This equates to 0.03% of the 3,393 registered retailer and scrap tire generator sites and substantiates the Collection Rate result of ~100% (please see Section 7) N/A 9.
-Less than 12 cons complaints umer No complaints received N/A 10.
-Under \$5 / PTE p cost Passenger Tire Equ - \$4.63 / PTE N/A 11.
-To ensure program stability, no less th months of operation in reserve nan 6 As of December 31, 2013, TSBC had approximately 8 months of current operational cost in reserve N/A 12.
-At least one upda GHG inventory re between 2013 and port No report planned or conducted in 2013 N/A 13.
-Delivery of OTR Pr Options Report to by July 1, 2014 Ũ Submitted - please see Appendix D N/A
+Performance Targets (as agreed with Ministry) Performance Remediation Strategies (if requirement or target not met) 6.
+15 collection events 5 collection events Significant costs associated with these events resulted in TSBC amending its approach as outlined in Section 4 .
+Unfortunately, with the approach involving a partnership with schools, the 2014 BC-wide school teachers strike resulted in planned events not being held.
+To date in 2015, TSBC has already held or scheduled 14 events, with plans to exceed that number by year end.
+7. Report on measures taken to reduce abandoned waste Submitted - please see Appendix E N/A 8.
+Less than 24 legitimate collection complaints from retailers and generators 5 legitimate collection complaints received This equates to 0.01% of the 3,510 registered retailer and scrap tire generator sites and substantiates the Collection Rate result of ~100% (please see Section 7) N/A 9.
+Less than 12 consumer complaints No complaints received N/A 10 .
+Under \$5 / PTE program cost Passenger Tire Equivalent \$4.95 / PTE N/A 11 .
+To ensure program stability, no less than 6 months of operational cost in reserve As of December 31, 2014, TSBC had approximately 7 months of current operational cost in reserve N/A

+Performance Targets (as agreed with Ministry) Performance Remediation Strategies (if requirement or target not met) 12.
+At least one update to the GHG inventory report between 2013 and 2017 No report planned or conducted in 2014 N/A Delivery of OTR Tire Processing Options Report to Ministry by July 1, 2014 off-the-road Submitted - please see Appendix D N/A